Empty Nest Grief

 Despite the growing trend toward male partners increasing their childcare duties and household tasks, the bulk of creating a safe “nest” is handled by women.
-It is absolutely absurd to think that women are able to “shut off” the caregiver instinct after decades of identifying as a mother to her children.
+It is absurd to think that women can “shut off” the caregiver instinct after decades of identifying as a mother to her children.

-It is like being a piece of outdated equipment that is stuck in the back of the warehouse after churning out thousands of sandwiches, wiping hundreds of noses and folding millions of t-shirts.
+It is like being a piece of outdated equipment stuck in the back of the warehouse after churning out thousands of sandwiches, wiping hundreds of noses, and folding millions of t-shirts.

 Sorry mom.
 You were useful, and now you are not.